HVML/PurC/README.md

 1. cmake
 1. GCC 8.0 or later.
-1. glib 2.44.0
+1. glib 2.44.0 or later.

 ### Building steps

-After fetch the source of PurC, you can change to the root of the source treen.
+We assume that you are using Linux.

-Assume that you are using Linux, you can use the fillowing one command line to build PurC:
+After fetch the source of PurC, you can change to the root of the source treen, and use the fillowing command line to build and install PurC:

 ```
-    rm -rf build && cmake -DCMAKE_BUILD_TYPE=Debug -DPORT=Linux -B build && cmake --build build && sudo cmake --install build
+$ rm -rf build && cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DPORT=Linux -B build && cmake --build build && sudo cmake --install build
 ```

 The above command line consists of the following commands: